MegaBitmap/UDPBD-for-XEBP/README.md

 Rip/copy any PlayStation 2 disc images you wish to load into the folder that corresponds with their original source media.
 Example:  `/mnt/ps2/DVD/Grand Theft Auto III.iso`

-12. From the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases), extract the `UDPBD-for-XEB+ Sync App` folder.
+12. From the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases), extract the `UDPBD-XEB-CLI` folder.

 13. **Direct Connection** - Plug in the ethernet cable as shown: ↓
 ![ps2-slim-connected-to-laptop](readme-images/ps2-slim-connected-to-laptop.jpg)